Slow Website

 timezone : Europe/Berlin

-Keep in mind: before using VPN, my ISP had routed my packets all the way across the Atlantic ocean, and served the website from a different continent, with frequent total packet loss, resulting in extremely low speeds.
+Keep in mind: before using VPN, my ISP had routed my packets all the way across the Atlantic Ocean, serving the website from a different continent with frequent total packet losses, resulting in extremely low speeds.

-Let’s verify the trace information, and look at the real world consequences this new routing has: I’ll repeat the website test in my Chrome browser (don’t forget to clear the browser cache before you test again).
+Let’s verify the trace information and look at the real-world consequences of this new routing.
+I’ll repeat the website test in my Chrome browser (don’t forget to clear the browser cache before you test again).
 Remember: last time, it took over 10 minutes to fully load the web page.

 Slow Website?